 Often overlooked because they fall outside traditional supply chain responsibility, Purchased Services categories account for roughly 40% of TPC’s Members’ total spend, and represent a potentially untapped source of savings for our Member organizations.
 Through TPC’s comprehensive Purchased Services strategy, Member-led initiatives have achieved over $35 million in total savings in a variety of targeted areas.
 One such program helping decrease Member overhead is TPC’s Capital Equipment Services, which provides aggregation opportunities through an unprecedented real-time view of capital budgets across multiple health systems.

 Considered a commodity, capital equipment is most commonly purchased from the supplier offering the best value.
 At the direction of our Member-led organizations’ CFOs and CEOs, TPC analyzed over $100 million in annual capital expenditures across our database, and discovered that a majority of TPC Members purchased their equipment from the same suppliers.
 Through TPC’s insight into the capital requirements of all our Member organizations, we recognized a major aggregation opportunity for a standardized capital budgeting and requisition platform.
-By leveraging large volume purchasing, TPC has the ability to negotiate pricing below traditional benchmarking services on independent capital purchases.
+By leveraging large volume purchasing, TPC has the ability to negotiate enhanced value on independent capital purchases.

 With a dedicated and strategic focus, hospitals have the opportunity to capture a significant increase in the value they receive from their Purchased Services contracts.
 This results in additional savings opportunities with lower overall costs, as well as improved services, terms, conditions, and processes.
 Partnering with TPC provides access to resources and expertise that can greatly improve success in Purchased Services and allow community-based hospitals to achieve large-system value while maintaining their independence.